-Project Expenditure Category: 2.10 Assistance to Unemployed or Underemployed Workers (e.g., job promotion, and increase earnings potential.
+Project Overview: The subaward for this project is executed through a subrecipient agreement with promotion, and increase earnings potential.
 The main activities of the project include providing (a) funding for operational staff salaries, case management software, equipment, supplies, professional services fees, travel and occupancy cost; (b) client assessment and case management to develop a career plan to increase earnings; and (c) wrap-around services to remove barrier to training and personal development toward improved employment.